 What officers do

 The Officers have the right to enter and inspect premises at all reasonable hours - normal opening hours for the food business.
 In the case of domestic premises, 24 hours notice will be given.
 Visits are generally made without any warning so that the Officers can get a true picture of how the business usually operates.
 An officer may visit alone or may be accompanied by another officer.

 When they visit they can:

 - remove any food that they suspect to be unsafe or prohibit its use

 - prohibit the use of processes, equipment or even the whole premises

 Although these powers are available, an officer will always initially work with businesses to achieve good standards of hygiene, provided the safety of the public is not put at risk.

 During the inspection

-The Inspecting Officer will introduce himself, produce identification and explain why the inspection is being made.
+The Inspecting Officer will identify themselves (all Cheshire East Council Officers carry photographic identification) and explain why the inspection is being made.
 This could be due to a complaint or it could be just a routine inspection.